yaels1/letterbooks-client/README.md

   - Implement login page + form
   - Create POST /users/login endpoint

-#### Nice to have

-- GET /list/wishlist
-  -POST /list/wishlist endpoints

-- add link to the list page for read or wishlist

 ## Nice-to-haves

-- top 5 books in profile page
+- Top 5 books in profile page
-- wish list
+- Wish list
 - link to buy, if online link to buy page, if offline link to location. price
 - Search Page: search, view, books
-- ratings function
+- Ratings function
+- Forgot password functionality
+- More books
+- Forgot password functionality
+- Ability to add books not in the system to wishlist / reaad books list